-At 7am, Captain Le Rouzic wakes the passengers for the passing of Chagulak Island, an uninhabited island teeming with thousands of fulmars, Laysan albatross and black-footed albatross.
+At 7am, Captain Le Rouzic wakes the passengers for the passing of Chagulak Island, an uninhabited island teeming with thousands of fulmars, Laysan albatross, and black-footed albatross.
 2 male orcas are spotted, which I track from the stern of the ship.
 One heads towards Chagulak Island and disappears, the other in the opposite direction.
-Then 3 orcas surface closer to the stern of the ship, which turn out to be one male, one female, and one calf.
+Then 3 orcas surface closer to the stern of the ship, which turns out to be one male, one female, and one calf.
 They surface once and disappear.

 Le Soleal drops off a couple of expedition team members in zodiacs in Applegate Cove to do a reconnaissance of the area seen in the Google Earth photos.
-It turns out to indeed be a sandy area that will offer a 2 hour return hike, starting from the landing site on the Bering Sea, hiking out over black volcanic sands for 3-4 km to a view point over the North Pacific Ocean.
-There’s a headwind on the hike to the view point, which takes about 50 minutes without dawdling.
+It turns out to indeed be a sandy area that will offer a 2-hour return hike, starting from the landing site on the Bering Sea, hiking out over black volcanic sands for 3-4 km to a viewpoint over the North Pacific Ocean.
+There’s a headwind on the hike to the viewpoint, which takes about 50 minutes without dawdling.
 Just before the viewpoint, Arctic fox tracks can be seen.

 The hike back is easier without the headwind and takes about 45 minutes.
-One the way back, I pass two Captains, Le Rouzic and “Captain Jay”, who can’t resist the lure of hiking from the Bering Sea to the North Pacific Ocean.
+One the way back, I pass two Captains, Le Rouzic and our Alaskan pilot, “Captain Jay”, who can’t resist the lure of hiking from the Bering Sea to the North Pacific Ocean.
 They’re cutting a brisk pace in order to make it to the viewpoint and back again by the last zodiac.
 Then again, two captains should be able to summon one whenever they’re ready.
 No one is leaving without them.

 There’s enough time before the last zodiac back to the ship to pick up some plastic.
 A cargo ship carrying logs has lost its load somewhere at some point, and the logs and various plastic flotsam have been tossed up on the beach by the Bering Sea.
 Ropes, plastic buckets, a stray orange buoy, plastic bottle tops, small pieces of blue shattered plastic – all needs to be collected and taken back to the ship for recycling.

-We need to be in Dutch Harbour first thing tomorrow morning for US Immigration and Customs clearance, so Le Soleal is underway again just after 6pm, with some amazing views of the Carlisle Volcano again.
-We pass through the eastern most islands of the Islands of the Four Mountains with the sunken calderas.
+We need to be in Dutch Harbour first thing tomorrow morning for US Immigration and Customs clearance, so Le Soleal is underway again just after 6 pm, with some amazing views of the Carlisle Volcano again.
+We pass through the easternmost islands of the Islands of the Four Mountains with the sunken calderas.

 A few hours later see the towering Mount Vsevidof with its snowy slopes, low grey cloud, and chain of smaller volcanic vents as the light fades.